vj-hubs/k8s-by-hand/1-setting-up-the-VMs/README.md

 chmod +x multipass-vms.sh && ./multipass-vms.sh
 ```

-- [Install Multipass](https://multipass.run/) if you don't have it already.
-- You can SSH into a VM with: `multipass shell <vm-name>`
-- For advanced provisioning, see the multipass documentation or add cloud-init configs as needed.

 ## Accessing the Lima VMs

 Once the VMs are set up and running, you can SSH into each VM using the following commands: